Lip Sync Battle at the Fox rocks for charity

 Tracee Barnason made eye contact as Wilkinson made his way in the audience asking for a volunteer to dance with him.
 He escorted her up on stage and in the middle of the song, danced a little bit of the salsa with her.

-“Embarrassed, but I had fun,” said Barnason.
-“I think I ruined his chances,” she chuckled.
+“Embarrassed, but I had fun,” said Barnason, and chuckled, “I think I ruined his chances.”

 Barnason said she doesn’t know how to salsa.